Supplements To Improve Adrenal Fatigue

 Licorice Root:

-This herb, primarily the glycrrhizinate portion, helps to raise up cortisol and and aldosterone levels (9).
+This herb, primarily the glycrrhizinate portion, helps to raise cortisol and and aldosterone levels (9).
 This is only recommended in cases of low cortisol and hypotension.
-If one has hypertension, than they should avoid licorice root so as to not raise up aldosterone too high.
+If one has hypertension, then one should avoid licorice root so as to not raise aldosterone too high.

 There is another form of licorice root called deglycrrhizinated licorice root (DGL) that has the glycrrhizinated portion removed.
 This is used to help reduce H Pylori and other pathogenic bacteria and to soothe the stomach and intestinal membranes.